igraph/igraph-cpp/README.md

  - Make it more convenient to use igraph from C++.
  - Provide minimal RAII wrappers for common igraph data structures, to simplify memory management.
+ - Provide some level of STL compatibility for igraph container types.
  - Convert igraph error codes to C++ exceptions, in support of easy memory management.

 ## Non-goals